Abhinith-Bakshi/Traffic-Signs-Classifier-Using-Neural-Networks/README.md

 ‣ **Objective**

-Here, we have built a deep neural network model that can classify traffic signs present in an image into different categories (43 categories).
+To build a deep neural network model that can classify traffic signs present in an image into different categories (43 categories).
 With this model, we were able to read and understand traffic signs which are a very important task for all autonomous vehicles